· tutorials · 11 min read

 3. xhtml2pdf

-xhtml2pdf is a Python library that enables the creation of PDFs from HTML content with a slighly different approach.
+xhtml2pdf is a Python library that enables the creation of PDFs from HTML content with a slightly different approach.
 Let’s take a look at xhtml2pdf in use.
+For a detailed guide on using xhtml2pdf, see this article.

 Step 1: Install xhtml2pdf